 An Abrupt End to the Violence

 Once the soldiers had secured the harbour the rioting and civil disturbances continued, with the Cornish fishermen strengthened by fishermen from St Ives arriving to lend their support.
 However, the resolution of the situation was near.
-The Royal Navy destroyer HMS Ferret arrived at the scene and entered the harbour and it was made apparent that the Royal Navy vessel would begin to destroy Cornish fishing boats if the rioting continued.
-The threat of losing their livelihoods, combined with the high level of police and military presence led, to the rioters to begin to disperse and the situation was quickly over.
+The Royal Navy destroyer HMS Ferret arrived at the scene and entered the harbour and it was made clear that the Royal Navy vessel would begin to destroy Cornish fishing boats if the rioting continued.
+The threat of losing their livelihoods, combined with the high level of police and military presence, meant that the rioters began to disperse and the situation was quickly over.
 The military stayed in the area for some weeks after the final riot, but the violence and protesting never reoccurred.